jackiehjm/stx-docs/doc/source/updates/kubernetes/rolling-back-a-software-upgrade-after-the-second-controller-upgrade.rst

     release databases, which were frozen at the time of the swact to controller-1.
 This is essentially the same result as a system restore.

 #.
-Lock and downgrade controller-1.
+Lock controller-1.

     .. code-block:: none

         ~(keystone_admin)]$ system host-lock controller-1

+    The host is re-installed with the previous release load.

+#.
+Downgrade controller-1.

     .. code-block:: none

         ~(keystone_admin)]$ system host-downgrade controller-1

-    The host is re-installed with the previous release load.

 #.
 Unlock controller-1.